 China seeks to boost economy as first virus death reported outside its borders

-China ramped up measures to contain the coronavirus epidemic and shore up an economy hit by travel curbs and business shut-downs on Sunday as the first death from the illness was reported outside the country.
+The first death from the coronavirus outside of China was reported on Sunday and the Beijing government took steps to shore up an economy hit by travel curbs and business shut-downs because of the epidemic.

-A 44-year-old Chinese man from the city of Wuhan in Hubei province, the epicenter of the epidemic, traveled to the Philippines and died there on Saturday, the Philippines Department of Health said.
+A 44-year-old Chinese man from the city of Wuhan in Hubei province, the epicentre of the epidemic, travelled to the Philippines and died there on Saturday, the Philippines' Department of Health said.

-The virus outbreak is still “severe and complicated”, Hubei vice governor, Xiao Juhua, told a news conference.
+The vice governor of China's Hubei province, Xiao Juhua, said the virus outbreak was still "severe and complicated".

-A total of 304 people have died in China, the country’s National Health Commission said on Sunday.
-Infections in China jumped to 14,380 as of Saturday, after their biggest daily rise, the commission added.
+A total of 304 people have died in China, the National Health Commission said on Sunday.
+Infections in China jumped to 14,380 as of Saturday, it said.

 At least another 171 cases have been reported in more than two dozen other countries and regions, including the United States, Japan, Thailand, Hong Kong and Britain.